jtheory/1on1s/app/src/content/cats/nothing-from-me/dont-ever-skip.md

 **When** do you do it?

-You have to do it, at least a little bit, before every 1 on 1, because it's so much easier to work with someone on a problem when it's hardly caused any trouble yet.
+You have to do it, at least a little bit, before every 1 on 1, because it's so much easier to work with someone on a problem when it's little and you have time.

 If you don't notice it for months... you might cost someone their job and/or a lot of pain.